BenJZak/CMPSC131/README.md

-All work done in PennStates CMPSC131
+All code based work done in PennStates CMPSC131